-Today, Portland’s original downtown is a bustling entertainment district, home to Portland’s famous Saturday Market, Chinatown Museum and Lan Su Chinese Garden.
+Today, Portland’s original downtown is a bustling entertainment district and streetwear shopping hub, and is home to Portland’s famous Saturday Market, Chinatown Museum and Lan Su Chinese Garden.
+Read on for our favorite things to do and see in Portland’s historic Old Town Chinatown.

 Lan Su Chinese Garden